WisTex/Raconteur/FEDERATION.md

 'until=2001-01-01T00:00Z' - comments are closed after the date given.
 This can be supplied on its own or appended to any other commentPolicy string by preceding with a space; for example 'contacts until=2001-01-01T00:00Z'.

+Expiring content

+Activity objects may include an 'expires' field; after which time they are removed.
+The removal occurs with a federated Delete, but this is a best faith effort.
+We automatically delete any local objects we receive with an 'exires' field after it expires regardless of whether or not we receive a Delete activity.
+We also record external (3rd party) fetches of these items and send Delete activities to them as well.
+The expiration is specified as an ISO8601 date/time.

 Private Media